programminghistorian/ph-submissions/lessons/gravity-model.md

 $$ln(μ) = β_{0} + (β_{1}x_{1}) + (β_{2}x_{2}) + (β_{3}x_{3}) + (β_{4}x_{4}) + (β_{5}x_{5})$$

 To make it easier to solve, we can rewrite this formula to isolate μ on the left side of the equation by counteracting the natural log (ln) - effectively removing it from the calculation.
 To do so, we must perform the inverse of natural log on both sides of the equation.
 The inverse of a natural log (ln) is the [exponential function](https://en.wikipedia.org/wiki/Exponential_function) (exp).
-This means multiplying natural log by the exponential function on the left side of the equation (resulting in 1, and making it redundant since 1(μ) is μ).
+This means multiplying natural log by the exponential function on the left side of the equation (resulting in 1, and making it redundant since 1($$μ$$) is $$μ$$).
 You must also do the same on the right side.

 This means everything on the right side of the new equation must be multiplied by exp():